 The following digital advertising trends cover the most recent developments to try out different ways to reach the consumer.

-The conventional way how digital advertising works is by collecting personal information like user behaviour to customize ads towards the individual person.
+The conventional way digital advertising works is by collecting personal information like user behavior to customize ads towards the individual person.

-However, in recent years contextual advertising has risen to address data privacy issues of traditional advertising methods.
+However, in recent years, contextual advertising has risen to address the data privacy issues of traditional advertising methods.

-More specifically, the content of websites is the key focus to base specific ads.
+More specifically, the content of websites is the key focus for base specific ads.

-By only matching the most suitable content together, this advertising trend works with user intent that is stronger in people who are already looking for similar products.
+By only matching the most suitable content together, this advertising trend works with user intent and is stronger with people who are already looking for similar products.

 This digital advertising trend prompts advertisers to actively think about where to put their ads to increase the impact they can have on their target audience.